 Disease states that reduce stroke volume or heart rate will decrease the total cardiac output of the heart, functionally decreasing the ability to generate blood pressure.
 Various medications are also capable of inducing hypotension via augmenting these biologic parameters.
-Most notorious for decreasing heart rate are the beta blockers and calcium channel blocker classes of medicines.
-Diuretic medications are also possible sources that decrease the cardiac stroke volume.
+Most notorious for decreasing heart rate are the beta-blockers and calcium channel blocker classes of medicines.
+Diuretic medications are also possible sources that decrease cardiac stroke volume.
 Disease states include arrhythmias, valvular regurgitation, valvular stenosis, diastolic or systolic heart failure, large volume losses of blood, and cardiac tamponade.

 Total peripheral vascular resistance is the resistance to blood flow through the terminal arterioles of the various organ sites in the body.
 This mathematically equals:

 Where L equals the length of the vessel and n equals the viscosity of blood.
-Functionally, vessel length is not subject to change in the body and viscosity does not rapidly adjust and can be accepted as a standard value in most cases.
+Functionally, vessel length is not subject to change in the body and viscosity does not rapidly adjust and can be accepted as standard value in most cases.
 Therefore, the only modifiable physiological value is the radius of the vessel.
 A decrease in arteriolar caliber increases the resistance to blood flow, thus increasing blood pressure.
-Conversely, increasing diameter of terminal arterioles will decrease resistance to blood flow, thus decreasing blood pressure.
+Conversely, increasing the diameter of terminal arterioles will decrease resistance to blood flow, thus decreasing blood pressure.
 Total peripheral vascular resistance is primarily controlled via autonomic neuronal responses to modulate fluctuations in blood pressure.
 The natural state for arteriolar smooth muscle tone is to be relaxed with dilated arterioles.
-Therefore, absence or blunting of autonomic input by medications or disease states will lead to hypotension.
+Therefore, the absence or blunting of autonomic input by medications or disease states will lead to hypotension.
 In orthostatic hypotension, a combination of the blunting of the autonomic nervous system and mild hypovolemia from dehydration is the culprit.
 When lying flat, there is even distribution of fluid throughout the body.
 However, on standing heart rate fails to increase appropriately and peripheral resistance fails to increase appropriately leading to a rapid, transient decrease in blood pressure that improves with postural changes.
 This is classically symptomatic with dizziness and syncope.

 Both cardiac output and total peripheral vascular resistance function as feedback compensation mechanisms for the other in healthy individuals.
 When cardiac output decreases, peripheral resistance should increase via constriction of terminal arterioles to decrease vessel caliber to maintain blood pressure.
 When peripheral resistance decreases, cardiac output will increase via increased heart rate to maintain blood pressure.

-Acute disease processes that are life threatening are possible and are classified depending on etiology as distributive shock, cardiogenic shock, hypovolemic shock, obstructive shock, or a combined-type hypotensive shock.
+Acute disease processes that are life-threatening are possible and are classified depending on etiology as distributive shock, cardiogenic shock, hypovolemic shock, obstructive shock, or a combined-type hypotensive shock.